 We provide bereavement services following the death of a loved one.
 Our bereavement team offers counselling to anyone in the community who is suffering loss, regardless of a prior connection to Victoria Hospice.
 Thanks to generous support from our community, support is available for individuals, groups, and families.

-Over 300 volunteers play an essential role in our success.
+Volunteers play an essential role in our success.
 Volunteers provide companionship and support to patients and families on our inpatient unit, in the community, and through our bereavement program.
 They also help with fundraising events, our Rooftop Garden, and office administration.